muritane/coordination-architecture/excecutional_literacies.md

 **Frame literacy** is the ability to recognize **what kind of claim is being made**,
 and to refuse **executionally invalid frames**.

-Frames determine what must be supplied for a claim to guide action.
+Frames determine what must be supplied
+for a claim to guide action.

+Some frames cannot guide action at all,
+even if their internal arguments are correct.

 ---